 Directions

-If you want to give the eyes a little more detail, take a black marker and outline the top rim of each eye.
+If you want to give the eyes a little more detail, outline the top rim of each eye with a black marker.

-Take the extender pieces and tape or staple them to each side of the headband base.
-Wrap it around your child’s head so it fits a little loosely then tape, staple or paperclip it into a full circle.
+Finally, encourage your child to take the extender pieces and tape or staple them to each side of the headband base.
+Wrap it around your child’s head so it fits a little loosely, then tape, staple, or paperclip it into a full circle.

 Fun Children’s Books

-Reading to kids is not only a great way to bond with them, but it also has a number of important benefits for their development.
+Reading to children is not only a great way to bond with them, but it also has several important benefits for their development.

 Children’s books expose kids to new vocabulary and concepts and help them to develop critical thinking skills.
 As they follow along with the story, kids learn to make predictions and inferences and to understand cause and effect.